-When back in 1984 I wrote that music cultures behaved as ecosystems, what I had in mind was that they could be studied as integrated systems much in the same way that ecologists were studying ecosystems: not simply descriptively and comparatively, as ethnomusicologists were doing then, but also in terms of adaptation, musical energy flows through the system, and cycles of birth, growth, decay, and rebirth or revival.
+When back in 1984 I wrote that music cultures behaved as ecosystems, what I had in mind was that they could be studied as complex systems much in the same way that ecologists were studying ecosystems: in terms of adaptation, musical energy flowing through the system, and cycles of birth, growth, decay, and rebirth or revival.
 Most ethnomusicologists then (myself included) were still bound to the culture area idea, borrowed from anthropology, thinking of musics as characteristic sound structures, activities and ideas about music attached to peoples (usually regional, ethnic and/or occupational groups) living in particular places.
 In this way, ethnomusicologists could conceive of Native America, let us say, as a whole music culture area, and also as the differing music cultures of several indigenous tribal groups, such as Kiowa or Zuni or Passamaquoddy.
 Beyond description and comparison, the question was why was this people’s music over here as it was, and different from that people’s music over there.

 But younger ethnomusicologists were challenging the usefulness of the notion that each cultural group had its own characteristic music.
 If instead of looking at music as process, the way ethnomusicologists liked to do, we started looking at the way people actually consumed music as product, then it was apparent that music moved as easily from one group to another in the marketplace as any other product--more easily than most.
 Soon, ethnomusicologists were studying popular musics and the music industry, all over the world—including so-called world music, an industry marketing category.
 In a globalizing world, it seemed a little musty to concentrate on the older, traditional layer of music in a given culture when most people were involved with newer, popular musics, marketed as recordings, much (but not all) of it made in the West--a situation that has changed with the rise of indigenous popular music production throughout the world.